Succeeder360/alx-system_engineering-devops/0x00-shell_basics/README.md

-writing a script that will print the current directory
+writing a script that will print the current directory.
+Writing a script that displays the content of the current directory.